 During the September 2006 Annual Meeting in Columbus, Georgia, I was privileged to receive the 80th Division's Morning Reports.
-I am in the process digitizing these records and placing them on the Internet [http://www.80thdivision.com/WebArchives].
-I estimate this project to take approximately two to five years (see image below of the Microfiche Cabinet).
+I digitized the majority of the 80th Division Morning Reports and placrf them on the Internet [http://www.80thdivision.com/WebArchives].
+This project took approximately five years to complete, working off-hours (see image below of the Microfiche Cabinet).

 I have also run across other types of historical documents in my research such as After Action Reports, Interviews conducted after a battle, and the sought after General Orders.
 As I find these and scan/digitize them, I'm also putting them online.

 This is an all volunteer effort and does not cost the 80th Division Veteran's Association anything since I'm using publicly available computer equipment and am doing this on my own time.
-There are over 30,000 images (Morning Report pages) on this site; that doesn't include the After Action Reports.
+There are over 50,000 images (Morning Reports and General Reports) on this site.
 I am happy to provide these records to the world, but my focus is for those who fought with the 80th Division during World War II.
 I know there are family members of 80th Division veterans who, like me, are anxious to learn more about their fathers, brothers, uncles, and grandfathers who fought during World War II.
 I do this for all of us.

 God Bless Our Veterans!
 God Bless the U.S.A.!